 About me

-I am currently a full-time researcher at NEC Laboratories America Inc., working with Dr. Haifeng Chen.
-Before that, I received my Ph.D. in Computer Sciences from the University of Wisconsin-Madison, advised by Prof. Sharon (Yixuan) Li.
-My research aims to pave the way to a reliable Open-world Machine Learning system, which revolves around three aspects:
+I am currently a Postdoctoral Researcher in Prof. Dawn Song’s group at UC Berkeley.
+Before that, I earned my Ph.D. in Computer Sciences from the University of Wisconsin-Madison, advised by Prof. Sharon (Yixuan) Li.
+My PhD research aims to pave the way to a reliable Open-world Machine Learning system, covering topics: Out-of-distribution (OOD) Detection, Open-world Representation Learning (ORL), Interpretability.

 News